darenw/WebPhue/README.md

 # WebPhue

-An attempt at a webapp for controlling Philips Hue bulbs
+A webapp for controlling Philips Hue bulbs

-My previous project for controlling Hue bulbs was command line.
-It does the job, but is limited in what it can do, and the user has to remember the commands.
-What about a slick UI with drag-and-drop, click on icons and color pickers, and using Svelte?

 WORK IN PROGRESS!
+May be buggy.

 ## Build

 This web app is build using Yarn, Vite, Svelte.
-After editing, run
+Run yarn's http server

     yarn run dev

+then edit.
+Saving source should cause automatic refreshing of the web app in the browser.

-The WebPhue app should appear in any browser viewing localhost:8842  (or any other port you may set in package.json)
+The WebPhue app should work in any browser set to localhost:8842   Use any other port number by editing package.json.
-The web app should also work fine on any mobile device set to http://_your dev machine ip addr_:8842.
+The web app should also work fine on any mobile device set to http://{your dev machine's ip addr}:8842.

 ## Usage

-Before using, in the likely event that you are not me, alter the hub (Hue Bridge) config info in the <script> of App.svelte.
-Change the all_hubs assignment in onMount() to match the number of hubs actually in use.
+WebPhue looks at the IP addresses listed in BulbAssignments.js for Hue bridges, what I call "hubs".
+From each hub a list of bulbs is fetched.
+BulbAssignments.js gives names for bulbs associated with their MAC addresses.

 A future version of WebPhue will auto-detect hubs or get their config data from some persistent storage.
+For now, user must edit BulbAssignments.js

-Each Hub (aka Bridge) in the system shows as a green box with its IP address and other info.
-Buttons allow the user to turn on all lights, turn them all off, and other things depending on the version.
+Each Hub (aka Bridge) in the system shows as a green box with its user-defined name, IP address and other info.
+Buttons allow the user to turn on all lights, turn them all off, and do a few other things depending on the version of WebPhue.

-A blue bar with buttons lets you turn off  or turn on all the bulbs in the system, of all hubs known to WebPhue.

-The "lights json" appears to do nothing.
-What it does is send info about all bulbs known to a hub to console.log().
-Enable your browser's developer tools to see this.

-Every light bulb known to a hub is shown in a yellow box.
-These are requested from the hub every time the web app is started or reloaded.
-Each yellow box has a name for the bulb (braindead atm), its "unique id" which I think has to do with Zigbee, how it's known to a hub, and buttons to turn it on/off, set certain hardcoded colors, and who knows what else depending on the version.
+Every light bulb known to every hub is shown in a yellow box, with the bulb's name, the hub its controlled by, "unique id" and other info, and buttons to turn it on/off and set colors.
+The small grid of colored squares gives a bunch of predefined colors.
+Larger regular buttons may also exist for setting colors.

+Clicking on a Bulb's box turns it light blue (as of this writing).
+This means the Bulb is "selected".
+Selected bulbs may be dealt with all at once as a group.
+At the bottom of the web page, a blue-violet horizontal bar offers buttons to set colors and turn on/off all the selected bulbs.

+If there's an "avail?" button, in the Bulb boxes or in the Selected bar, that is to tell the hub to look again for bulbs that weren't responding, for example if they've been removed or physically turned off at the lighting fixture.
+Their boxes are gray not yellow.
+This feature is buggy for now: An unreachable bulb may appear to resolve ok, but it's still unreachable in reality.

 ## To Be Done:

-* Define tiny color buttons to put into Bulbs so there's a larger number of hardcoded colors that work apart from any higher level color scene mechanisms.
+* handle case of no nework to hubs, eg pulled eth cable - got bad page, cryptic errmsg
 * Gather more info from hubs about each bulb.
 Keep it in each bulb's component.
 Make a button or something to pop up the whole mess for viewing.
+    (firmware update, colorgamut, mfr name, ...)
 * Define a ColorPatch component.
 Click to adjust color.
 Drag to a bulb to set its color.
 * Define a ColorPalette to hold any number of ColorPatches, and give them names.
-* hardcoded bridge IP and ID - obviously won't work for non-me people!
-Also, hardcoded to use two not arbitrary number of bridges.
-* If lights are off, then setAllBulbs( json with new color ), then lights are turned on, they show old color.
-Would like new color to show w/o re-do setting color state.
+* re-order Bulb cards.  draggable?
+* Put hub ipaddr, keys, bulb names & MACs into some sort of persistent storage.
+Now is in BulbAssignments.js
+* if a bulb is off (as sw state, not physically), color button, turned on, comes up w previous color.
+Makes sense for new color to show?
 * UI will be ugly for a while.
 Emphasis for short term is functionality, advanced automation.